philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 # Exercise \#1: Create Visit Notification flow

-**Objective:** In this exercise, you will create a Power Automate flow that implements the requirement.
+**Objective:** In this exercise, you will create a Power Automate flow that implements the first requirement.
 The visitor should be sent an email that includes the unique code assigned to the visit.

 ## Task \#1: Create flow